Benchmarking Language Modeling for Lossless Compression of Full-Fidelity Audio: Related Works

 \subsection{Traditional Lossless Audio Compression}

 FLAC (Free Lossless Audio Codec) \cite{FLAC} is the de facto standard for lossless audio compression, achieving typical compression rates of 2x for CD-quality music \cite{vb2015losslesscomp}.
+In this work, we define the compression rate as $R = A / C(A)$, where $A$ and $C(A)$ represent the original and compressed sizes, respectively, and any $R > 1$ denotes a reduction in file size.
 FLAC uses linear predictive coding to approximate audio in chunks and Rice coding \cite{rice1979some} to efficiently encode residuals \cite{van2024rfc}.
 Although FLAC does attempt to exploit stereo redundancy via mid-side encoding, this yields only marginal compression rate improvements for CD-quality audio because the small chunk size of around 4,096 samples is insufficient to accommodate the stereo delays commonly present in music production, which prevents effective decorrelation of the left and right channels.